dinphil/code-weekend/assets/files/ws2/README.md

-A simple application for Code Weekend
+A simple, but ever so slightly more useful application for Code Weekend